 Educational Opportunity Fund (EOF) Program at Monmouth University

-The mission of the Educational Opportunity Fund Program (EOF) at Monmouth University is to provide access to highly motivated scholars from New Jersey who come from a low-income background and are academically under-prepared, but exhibit the potential to achieve an undergraduate education.
+The mission of the Educational Opportunity Fund Program (EOF) at Monmouth University is to provide access to highly motivated scholars from New Jersey who come from an educationally and economically disadvantaged background, but exhibit the potential to achieve an undergraduate education.
 Our scholars are provided full-time admission, financial support, and comprehensive services necessary to achieve academic success, foster personal growth, and promote career development.
 Furthermore, our scholars engage in transformative learning opportunities that empower them to become lifelong-learners, critical thinkers, ethical leaders, and productive citizens in a diverse global society.

 Do I qualify for the EOF program?

 To be eligible for the EOF program, you must:

 - Have a high school diploma or equivalent

 - Be a New Jersey Resident for at least one year